 1. Material of the Dice Tray

 When you’re choosing a dice rolling tray, the dice tray material may be a major factor in your purchasing decision.
+The rolling surface material of a dice tray can protect damage to dice, dampen dice bounce, and reduce noise register.
 You can find wooden, fabric, leather, or plastic dice trays.
 In fancier dice trays, you may also find metal components, e.g., rivets, or exotic woods in the construction.
 The material of a dice tray is as varied as the games you could possibly play.

 2. Rolling Surface Area for Dice

 The space you have to roll your dice depends on the size of your dice tray.
 If you need more space to roll more dice at the same time, then you’ll want a larger dice tray.
 Dice trays can have rolling surface areas that range between palm-sized (5-8″ or 12-20cm) to much more spacious areas (up to 12″ diameters).
 For more portable dice tray and storage options, you can find folding dice trays with adjustable rolling surface areas.
 It’s all up to what you need.

 Also keep in mind that some of the best dice trays for metal dice have a rolling surface that is soft and durable.
 Dice trays lined with leather or neoprene are especially nice for rolling heavy dice.
 Though, some leather surfaces may require ongoing conditioning to retain their supple texture and prevent cracking or peeling.
 You can use leather conditioners to keep your leather dice tray surfaces looking and feeling like brand new.